Global Tour for Peace: France & Belgium

 After their games in Switzerland, Dynamo prepared for a double header against their French opponents Olympique Lyonnais.
 In the first of the games, both teams started the game well, with Dynamo having an early chance to score from a penalty.
 The penalty hit the post, however Dynamo scored the opener not long after a goal from Denys Antyukh, sending Dynamo into the break with a lead.
 After half-time both teams pushed for the game's second goal, with Dynamo doubling their lead in the 57th minute.
 Lyon hit back almost instantly with a 60th-minute goal, but were unable to bring the game level.
 Dynamo scored late on to guarantee the win in the first game.

 The second game was the complete opposite of the first.
 Despite heading into half-time level at 0–0, Lyon dominated the second half, winning the game easily with a score of 3–0.

 On the back of a tiring double header, Dynamo had 3 days rest before their next match against Royal Antwerp.
 This was their last game before starting their European campaign against Fenerbahçe S.K.
 The game was not ideal preparation for Dynamo as they were behind early in the game, but found a leveller before half-time.
 Antwerp extended their lead again midway through the second half, leading to Dynamo starting their season on the back of two defeats.

 England

 Dynamo's final tour game before fully focusing on the season ahead saw the team playing against Premier League team Everton.
-Vitalii Mykolenko, who joined Everton from Dynamo Kyiv in the transfer window before Russia's invasion of Ukraine, and was an important figure in with the tour coming to England and Everton being the opposition.
+Vitalii Mykolenko, who joined Everton from Dynamo Kyiv in the transfer window before Russia's invasion of Ukraine, was an important figure in with the tour coming to England and Everton being the opposition.
 In the match Everton took an early lead, with Dominic Calvert-Lewin opening the scoring in the 4th minute.
 Dynamo showed threats throughout the match, but after failing to capitalise on their dominant periods two second half goals from Dwight McNeil saw Everton taking a convincing 3–0 lead.
-While the official score line was 3–0, Paul Stratton, a 44 year old Everton fan who helped Ukrainian refugees at the outbreak of the war, came on for Dele Alli towards the end of the game and scored a penalty.
+While the official score line was 3–0, Paul Stratton, a 44 year old Everton fan who helped Ukrainian refugees at the outbreak of the war, entered for Dele Alli toward the end of the game and scored a penalty.